-The Weakness of Italian Fascism
+The Weakness of Italian Imperialism

-BY F. LANG
+By F. LANG

-FTER Munich, both open and disguised agents of Hitler fascism, as well as false "pacifists," tried to persuade the people that the sacrifice of Czechoslovakia was necessary for the preservation of peace.
-The warnings of the Communists, the warnings even of Right politicians such as de Kérillis and others, that people should not give way to treacherous illusions, were rejected with the remark that Hitler "himself" declared that he had no more territorial claims in Europe, indeed, that with respect to France, he had foregone any claims to alteration of the frontier.
+A FTER Munich, both open and disguised agents of Hitler Fascism, and false "pacifists" tried to persuade the people that the sacrifices of Czechoslovakia was necessary for the preservation of peace.
+The warnings of the Communists, the warnings even of Right politicians, such as de Kerillis and others, that people should not give way to treacherous illusions, were rejected with the remark that Hitler "himself" declared that he had no more territorial claims in Europe, indeed, that with respect to France, he had foregone any claims to alteration of the frontier.
 But the rejoicing over the "salvation" of peace was not of long duration.
-The axis turned a little, and the Italian axispartner made his demands on France in threatening tones.
+The Axis turned a little, and the Italian Axis-partner made his demands on France in threatening tones.

-On November 30, 1938, exactly two months after Munich, the Italian Foreign Minister, Mussolini's son-in-law, Ciano, made an important long speech in the Chamber on foreign affairs which reached its climax in the statement that Italy would know how to realize her "natural claims," whereupon the fascist puppetmembers of the Chamber, following their instructions, broke out into cries of "Tunis!
-Corsica!
-Nice!
-Savoy!"
-In the days following, in Rome, anti-French demonstrations were arranged, and in the press a violent campaign of agitation was unleashed against France, the deand "natural claims" mands made higher and higher, the Italian fascists demanding not only Jibuti and a "just" share in the Suez Canal Company but, practically speaking, command over the Mediterranean.
-After a speech by Mussolini, on January 28, 1939, in Rome, organized agitators shouted "To Paris!
-To Paris!" and groups of students marched through the streets and took up these cries.
+On November 30th, 1938, exactly two months after Munich, the Italian Foreign Minister, Mussolini's son-in-law, Ciano, made in the Chamber a great speech on foreign affairs which reached its climax in the statement that Italy would know how to realise her "natural claims," whereupon the fascist puppet-members of the Chamber, following their instructions, broke out into cries of "Tunis," Corsica, Nice, Savoy."
+In the days following, in Rome, anti-French demonstrations were arranged, and in the press was unleashed a violent campaign of agitation against France, the demands and "natural claims" were screwed higher and higher, the Italian fascists demanding not only Jibouti and a "just" share in the Suez Canal Company but practically speaking, the command of the Mediterranean.
+After a speech by Mussolini, on January 28th, 1939, in Rome, organised agitators shouted "To To Paris !" and groups of Paris ! students marched through the streets shouting these cries.

-The German fascist press, which can write only what is agreeable to the régime and approved by it, supported Italy's demands.
-As early as January 7, the Voelkische Beobachter wrote:
+The German fascist press, which can write only what is agreeable to the regime and expressly approved by it, supported Italy's demands.
+Already on January 7th, the Voelkische Beobachter wrote :--- and, in his speech of January 30th, Hitler left no doubt remaining that, in the event of war, Germany would stand by Italy.

-"If from this [the renunciation of the Laval Agreement] Paris tries to draw justification for a complete rejection of Italy's claims, such an attitude would in no way be in accord with the situation.
-The French cause is not served by such sentiments. . . .
-The future must show whether it is wise for Paris, at this juncture . . . to take up a standpoint which eventually might prove untenable."
+"If from this (the renunciation of the Laval Agreement) Paris tries to draw justification for a complete rejection of Italy's claims, such an attitude would in no way accord with the situation.
+The French cause is not served by such sentiments....
+The future must show whether it is wise for Paris, at this juncture, ... to take up a standpoint which eventually might prove untenable."